Newman News Term 2 Week 8: From the Leader of Early Childhood

 Canteen Payments

 As of Monday 31 May (Week 7), students will no longer be permitted to pay for items at the canteen using a mobile phone.
 The canteen will only accept cash, card or SmartRider payments.
-Mobile phones cannot be carried by students throughout the school day.
+For further information on how to link a SmartRider card can be found here.

 Photo Day